material-motion/material-motion/starmap/specifications/plans/PausesSpring.md

   func didDrag(newLocation) {
     # Because the spring is paused, when the boundary is crossed we can change
     # the spring's destination with SpringTo.
 When the drag completes,
-    # PauseSpring will release the spring to continue to the most recently set
+    # PausesSpring will release the spring to continue to the most recently set
     # destination.

     let crossed = newLocation.y > boundary